 - Up to 4X leverage on day trades, and overnight borrowing power up to 2X.

-- Generous sign-up bonus that includes up to $1,000 in free stock, up to $1,500 on an Amazon gift card, and transfer fee reimbursement of up to $100.
+- Generous sign-up bonus that includes up to $1,600 in free stock.

 - Designed for experienced traders, particularly those who favor technical analysis.